-The Board is responsible for the continued monitoring and review of its effectiveness.
-The Board reviews and manages the issues and risks related to the environmental, social and governance every year, and ensures that they are incorporated into the Group's strategy, that leading the Group to formulate and achieve long-term strategies and goals.
-The Group has set up an Environmental, Social and Governance Reporting Working Group (the "ESG Working Group") involving staff from the Group's environmental protection group, human resources and administration department, security office, procuring department, system office, maintenance team and marketing department.
-The ESG Working Group is responsible for monitoring sustainability performance and targets, reviewing opinions from stakeholders, collecting data and information regarding the environmental, social and governance, in order to prepare the ESG Report to be reported to the Board.
-This Report has been approved by the Board on 30 March 2022.
+The Board assumes the leadership and supervisory role of the Group.
+The Board reviews and manages ESG-related issues and risks every year, to ensure those issues are included within the ambit of our strategies and lead the Group to formulate and achieve long-term strategies and goals.
+The Group has set up an ESG Reporting Working Group and the members of the working group are selected from the Group's Environmental Protection Team, Human Resources and Administration Department, Safety Office, Procurement Department, System Section, Maintenance Team and workshop.
+The working group is responsible for monitoring sustainability performance and goals, reviewing the opinions of stakeholders, and collecting ESG data and information to prepare the Group's annual ESG Report which is reported to the Board for approval.
+The Report was approved by the Board on 30 March, 2023 after being confirmed by the management.